 Create an environment of experimentation and learning

-Just like any small scale organisation or startups, larger organisations can also be an environment of experimentation and learning by a little care.
-It enables you to improve and also tread onto paths that are untraversed, giving your team the opportunity to share their learning with stakeholders, both upstream and downstream, in a process.
-There is no set process for what tools you should acquire first or how should you begin — you make a plan as to where you want to go, experiment and learn on the go.
+Just like any small-scale organization or startup, larger organizations can also be an environment of experimentation and learning with little care.
+It enables you to improve and also tread onto untraversed paths, allowing your team to share their learning with stakeholders, both upstream and downstream, in a process.
+There is no set process for what tools you should acquire first or how should you begin — you make a plan as to where you want to go, experiment, and learn on the go.